jpopBedrock/BNR-blog-composable-solutions2/readme.md

 2. Login to Netlify with `npx netlify login`
 3. Link your Netlify Site `npx netlify link`
 4. Start the local development server `npm start`

-## GitHub Actions

-Your repository must be hosted on GitHub in order for the [GitHub Actions](https://docs.github.com/en/actions) to work.
-GitHub looks for GitHub Actions workflows in the `.github/workflows/` directory.

 ## Netlify